Montana transgender lawmaker silenced: What to know

 WHO IS LEADING THE CHARGE TO SILENCE HER?

+Though Montana has long leaned Republican, for years voters crossed party lines and elected Democrats to the U.S. Senate and governor’s mansion.
+But the state has recently shifted rightward.
+Republicans now command control of state government, which they’ve used to push legislation restricting abortion and loosening gun laws.

-Conservatives formed the Montana Freedom Caucus in January, and it includes at least 21 of the Legislature’s 102 GOP lawmakers.
+One reflection of such a shift is the newly influential Montana Freedom Caucus — a group founded in January that includes at least 21 of the Legislature’s 102 GOP lawmakers.

 Its ideological leader is U.S. Rep Matt Rosendale, a hardline conservative who backed former President Donald Trump’s false statements about fraud in the 2020 election and was among a core group of Republicans who opposed electing U.S. Rep. Kevin McCarthy as speaker of the House.

-The caucus members said Zephyr’s comments displayed a “hateful rhetoric” and called for a “commitment to civil discourse.”
+Efforts to punish Zephyr originated in the Freedom Caucus, whose members said Zephyr’s comments displayed a “hateful rhetoric” and called for a “commitment to civil discourse” — similar to criticisms leveled against Democrats who were expelled from the Tennessee statehouse for joining in gun control demonstrations.

-Two days after the caucus’ letter, Speaker Matt Reiger refused to allow Zephyr to speak against a bill Thursday that would put a binary definition of male and female into state code.
-She was blocked from speaking again Friday during discussion of a bill to prevent minors from seeing porn online.
+Two days after the caucus’ letter, Speaker Matt Regier refused to allow Zephyr to speak against a bill that would put a binary definition of male and female into state code.
+She was blocked from speaking for a second day Friday during discussion of a bill to prevent minors from seeing pornography online.

-Reiger said he silenced Zephyr after discussions with other lawmakers.
-Democrats objected, but the decision was upheld in a committee and by the full House on party-line votes.
+Regier said he silenced Zephyr after discussions with other lawmakers.
+Democrats objected, but the decision was upheld by Republican lawmakers on party-line votes both days.

 Formally, no, but practically, yes.